-A 2022 Florida Department of Environmental Protection (FDEP) Source Water Assessment identified fourteen (14) potential sources of wellfield contamination, all representing low to moderate risk.
+A 2024 Florida Department of Environmental Protection (FDEP) Source Water Assessment identified twenty-seven (27) potential sources of wellfield contamination, all representing low to moderate risk.
 FDEP's assessment area was based on a projected 5-year ground water travel time around each well.
 The 5-year ground water travel time is defined by the area from which water will flow to a well pumping at an average daily permitted rate for a five-year period.
-The assessment results are available on the FDEP Source Water Assessment and Protection website at www.dep.state.fl.us/swapp.
+The assessment results are available on the FDEP Source Water Assessment and Protection website at: